chanzuckerberg/idetik/README.md

 The backend server for the prototype is in the `ultrack-prototype/backend` directory.
 This is a Python FastAPI server that serves the data and provides an API for the frontend to interact with.
-See the README in that directory for more information on installing and running the server.
+See `ultrack-prototype/backend/README.md` for more information on installing and running the server.

 ### Running on Bruno